O-R-G/arena-momentum/README.md

    ```bash
    php api/generate_schedule.php
    ```
-   This will fetch all channels, collect image blocks, and create a randomized daily schedule.
+   This will fetch content from whitelist channels and their contained channels, collect image and video blocks, and create a randomized daily schedule.

 ## Project Structure